2gis/on-premise-helm-charts/charts/pro-ui/README.md

-# 2GIS-PRO UI service
+# 2GIS Pro UI service

-Use this Helm chart to deploy 2GIS-PRO UI service, which is a part of 2GIS's [On-Premise solution](https://docs.2gis.com/en/on-premise/overview).
+Use this Helm chart to deploy 2GIS Pro UI service, which is a part of 2GIS's [On-Premise solution](https://docs.2gis.com/en/on-premise/overview).

 > **Note:**
 >